just-containers/s6-overlay/README.md

 * `s6-overlay-symlinks-arch-${version}.tar.xz`: `/usr/bin` symlinks to the skaware binaries.
 Totally optional.
 * `syslogd-overlay-noarch-${version}.tar.xz`: the syslogd emulation.
 Totally optional.
 * `s6-overlay-${version}.tar.xz`: the s6-overlay source.
 Download it if you want to build s6-overlay yourself.

+We have binaries for at least x86_64, aarch64, arm32, i486, i686, and riscv64.
+The full list of supported arches can be found in [conf/toolchains](https://github.com/just-containers/s6-overlay/blob/master/conf/toolchains).

 ## Contributing